 What are the risks associated with inguinal hernia repair?

 - Allergic reactions to anesthesia and other medications.

 How do I prepare for surgery?

-This usually includes medications that interfere with the ability of blood to clot , such as aspirin.
+This usually includes medications such as aspirin that interfere with blood’s ability to clot.
 It is also important to tell your doctor if you are pregnant or think you may be pregnant.

 Ask your doctor for specific instructions about the procedure and your medical condition.
 You should probably stop eating or drinking after midnight the night before surgery.
 You should also arrange for someone to take you home from the hospital after the surgery.